srackham/rimu/README.md

 Playground](http://srackham.github.io/rimu/rimuplayground.html) or open the `rimuplayground.html` file locally in your browser.

-See the Rimu [CHANGELOG](http://srackham.github.io/rimu/CHANGELOG.html) for the latest changes.
+See the Rimu [Change Log](http://srackham.github.io/rimu/changelog.html) for the latest changes.